shuai-xu/flink/docs/quickstart/stream_sql_quickstart.md

 Check the web at http://localhost:8081 and make sure everything is up and running.
 The web frontend should report a single available TaskManager instance.

+<b>Note</b>: Before running examples below, you need to make sure the local cluster is up and running.

+### Word Count
 Prepare the input data:

 {% highlight bash %}
 $ cat /tmp/input.csv
 hello